dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

 ### step3: inject an attack that will inject an attack into the compiler.

-Clearly we have to develop the compiler injection "attack" since it only prints an annoying message rather than doing something evil.
+Clearly we have to develop the compiler injection "attack" further since it only prints an annoying message rather than doing something evil.
 But what exactly does it have to do?
 Our problem is that we need the attack to be self-replicating.

-So, for Ken, if anyone ever re-compiled the system C compiler and replaced his binary of it that contains his attack, the attack is gone.
+If the attack is not self-replicating, then if anyone ever re-compiles the original, uninfected system C compiler and replaces the system binary with it, the attack is now gone.
-For example using our toys to see the tragedy:
+For example:

-        # compile trojan
+        # compile trojan --- but assume does not
+        # have a self-replicating attack.
         % ./compiler trojan-compiler.c -o trojan-compiler

         # replace "system" compiler